temporalio/documentation/docs/concepts/what-is-task-routing.md

   - explanation
 ---

-Task Routing is when a Task Queue is paired with one or more Worker Processes, primarily for Activity Task Executions.
+Task Routing is when a Task Queue is paired with one or more Workers, primarily for Activity Task Executions.

-In some use cases, such as file processing, an Activity Task must be routed to a specific Worker Process.
+In some use cases, such as file processing or machine learning model training, an Activity Task must be routed to a specific Worker Process or Worker Entity.
 For example, suppose that you have a Workflow with the following three separate Activities:

 - Download a file.